 setup, making SpamAssassin always guess the user to run as from the

 first part of the recipient address and fail at

 So on the LDA end of the chain I had Dovecot, hooked up to Postfix using

 mailbox_command = /usr/bin/dovecot_deliver

-in master.cf, I came up with this extremely simple solution: a custom
+master.cf I came up with the following extremely simple

 (...) mailbox_command = /etc/postfix/spamass-dovecot-pipe.sh

 #!/bin/sh exec /usr/bin/spamc -u "$USER" -e /usr/lib/dovecot/deliver -f "$SENDER" -d "$USER"

 The key here is that anything defined via

 mailbox_command is run by